shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 # === From DnD ===

-# Alter Self
+# Aquadatic Adaption (Alter Self)

 *10000wyl ● 1hr ● Self ● Forever*

-**Transform** yourself into a different form.
-The form you get depends on the DNA reference used.

-For example, you can use a fish to adapt to an aquatic environment, gaining the ability to breathe underwater and gain a swimming speed.
+**Transform** yourself to adapt to an aquatic environment, sprouting gills growing webbing between your fingers.
+You gain the ability to breathe underwater and a swimming speed equal to your walking speed.

-You could also change your appearance to look like someone from another race using a piece of their hair.

-You could also use a wolf fang to grow claws that count as natural weapons.
+This spell requires a DNA reference of an aquatic species, such as a fish.

 This spell assumes you weigh 100kg or less.